Moving To Brazil

 • Untreated wood

-In an attempt to protect Brazilian crops/fauna/flora from what is known in the USA as the Chinese Bug (Anoplophora Glabripennis), the Brazilian Ministry of Agriculture has imposed severe restrictions that are effective immediately on the entry of pallets, wooden airvans, lift-vans, crates, etc.
+To protect Brazilian crops and fauna from the Chinese Bug (Anoplophora Glabripennis), the Brazilian Ministry of Agriculture has imposed immediate and severe restrictions on pallets, wooden airvans, lift-vans, crates, etc.

 • Wooden units must have a fumigation certificate issued by the applicable official government agency in the origin country

-• Fumigation should be completed no more than 15 days prior to shipment
+• Complete fumigation no more than 15 days before shipment.

-• If wooden crates, units or pieces arrive in Brazil without the certificate, the goods will either be incinerated at the Customer’s expense, or be treated (if possible)
+• If wooden crates, units, or pieces arrive in Brazil without the certificate, the customer will either incur the expense of incineration or treatment (if possible).

-In Brazil, only foreign diplomats are allowed to import a motor vehicle.
-Diplomats will need the following documents:
+In Brazil, only foreign diplomats are granted permission to import motor vehicles.

 • Passport